openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 ### Step 4 (Optional): Install software dependencies

-After you have installed OpenVINO Runtime, if you decided to [install OpenVINO Model Development Tools](installing-model-dev-tools.md), make sure that you install external software dependencies first.
+After you have installed OpenVINO Runtime, if you decided to [install OpenVINO™ Development Tools](installing-model-dev-tools.md), make sure that you install external software dependencies first.

 Refer to <a href="#install-external-dependencies">Install External Software Dependencies</a> for detailed steps.